deckhouse/deckhouse/docs/site/LOCAL_DEV.md

       ```shell
     make docs-down
       ```
-  - To stop the documentation and site containers run:
+  - You can also stop documentation and site containers by running:

       ```shell
      werf compose down